Government funding of R&D

 In short

-- R&D expenditure of the Dutch government is slightly above the average of the EU-19
+- Indirect R&D expenditure of the Dutch government is equal to the OECD-average and slightly above the EU-27 average.

 The fact sheet is divided into five sections.
 We look at: